Skip to contents

 fill = "Types",

-caption = "Source: MORA Annual Statistics (2021)") +
+caption = "Source: Compiled by author using MORA Annual Statistics 2021 and other publicly accessible sources online") +

 theme_minimal() +